wkz/wkz.github.io/content/post/mvls-lag.md

 ## Suggested Solution

-Opportunistically enable hashing until a configuration is encountered which prevents it.
-As a first step, you could disable hashing as soon as a cross-chip LAG is detected.
+~~Opportunistically enable hashing until a configuration is encountered which prevents it.
+As a first step, you could disable hashing as soon as a cross-chip LAG is detected.~~

-To support even more cases, you could also keep hashing enabled as long as all cross-chip LAGs are setup between compatible chips.
-This would require some more information from Marvell though, i.e. the groups of chips using the same hash function.
+~~To support even more cases, you could also keep hashing enabled as long as all cross-chip LAGs are setup between compatible chips.
+This would require some more information from Marvell though, i.e. the groups of chips using the same hash function.~~

+**UPDATE:** It turns out that this issue is a side-effect of a silicon bug in the Agate, for which an easy workaround exists.
+An undocumented field{{< sidenote>}}`Global1/Reg10/Bit0-1`{{< /sidenote >}} has an incorrect value when the Agate comes out of reset.

+In more recent chips of the same family, this field specifies the hash mode to use for ATU bucket selection, where `1` is "Default" and `3` is "Direct" (`0` and `2` are reserved).

+The Agate has a reset value of `0` whereas Peridot and Amethyst both reset to `1`.
+Setting the the value to `1` resolves the issue.

+Thus, it appears that the field in question, in addition to influencing the hash function used for ATU bucket selection, also affects the hash function used for LAG member selection.

 # DSA Tag Trunk Bit Override